Nursing

 • Communication, Teamwork & Collaboration - Relate effectively with patients, families and colleagues, fostering mutual respect and shared decision making, team learning, and development to enhance patient satisfaction and health outcomes.

-Technical Standards1 for PCC, PN, NU, and NUP
+Technical Standards1 for PN, NU, and NAS

 1